rbind/asimumba.web/content/about/about.md

 `For this website`

 This will be a place where I share my daily musings in the world of R, Stock markets, and mostly, everything remotely interesting.
-I have a knack for learning interesting data analytics technologies.
+I have a knack for learning interesting data analytic technologies.

 `Let's have fun!` :smile: